davidramiro/Marlin-Ai3M/README.md

   - Place `M600` in your GCode at the desired layer or send it via terminal
   - Alternatively: Use `FilamentChange Pause` in the Special Menu
 - The nozzle will park and your printer will beep
+  - For safety reasons, the printer will turn off the hotend after 10 minutes.
+If you see the temperature being under the target:
+    - SD printing: Click `CONTINUE` **(only once!)** on the screen and wait for the hotend to heat up again.
+    - USB printing: Send `M108` and wait for the hotend to heat up again.
 - Remove the filament from the bowden tube
 - Insert the new filament right up to the nozzle, just until a bit of plastic oozes out
 - Remove the excess filament from the nozzle with tweezers